Email Marketing & Automation

 Private Domain

-Your private domain enables ISPs to authenticate as well as effectively communicate issues with your subscriber through feedback loops.
-Within the Sender Authentication Package, you’ll have to set up your DNS to enable quite a few subdomains for sending and response, as well as authentication keys.
-With subdomain delegation, also called zone delegation, you’re only transferring part of your existing domain to Marketing Cloud as part of your authenticated domain configuration.
+Your private domain enables ISPs to authenticate and effectively communicate issues with your subscribers through feedback loops.
+Within the Sender Authentication Package, you’ll have to set up your DNS to enable quite a few subdomains for sending and response and authentication keys.
+With subdomain delegation, also called zone delegation, you only transfer part of your existing domain to Marketing Cloud as part of your authenticated domain configuration.
 Marketing Cloud only uses the specified subdomain for appropriate activities.

 Subdomain